MajewskikKar/WspinMapa/README.md

-🇬🇧**WspinMapa** is a hobby project designed to collect publicly available information about climbing crags.
+🇬🇧 **WspinMapa (ClimbMap)** is a hobby project designed to collect publicly available information about climbing crags.
 The collected data allows displaying places in various configurations and browsing them based on different parameters.

 In this repository, you will find the basic Django configuration files that build the WspinMapa.pl application.